Foundation Fellows Fund for the Future

 The Fund for the Future designates monies to be used to advance the mission of the PNA Foundation.
 Each year, the Foundation Board of Trustees identifies a project or projects to meet a critical need or grow a key function of the Foundation.
 Since 2012, Fellows funds have…

 …awarded grant monies to Spotlight PA in support of the creation of a database of diverse sources for newsrooms across the state.
-Additional funds were given to them to establish a formal newsroom platform for tracking sources allowing for comparisons and auditing while improving inclusive sourcing practices.
+Additional funds were given in 2021 to establish a formal newsroom platform for tracking sources allowing for comparisons and auditing while improving inclusive sourcing practices.

 ….used a special grant to the Fellows Fund from the Calkins Foundation to design the training series Leading Local: The Media’s Impact on Diversity, Inclusion and Equity focusing on systemic racism and how news media companies can combat it through hiring, news coverage, product design and advertising.
 Webinars, special programming and resources continue to be produced and shared with PNA members as well as other state press associations.

-…supported two 2021 Pennsylvania Legislative Correspondents Association interns in 2021, 2022 and 2023 who are spending 12 weeks working at the state Capitol and reporting for Spotlight PA/The Philadelphia Inquirer, PennLive/The Patriot-News, The Morning Call, PA Capital-Star, The Caucus and Capitolwire.
+…supported two Pennsylvania Legislative Correspondents Association interns in 2021, 2022 and 2023 who are spending 12 weeks working at the state Capitol and reporting for Spotlight PA/The Philadelphia Inquirer, PennLive/The Patriot-News, The Morning Call, PA Capital-Star, The Caucus/LNP and Capitolwire.

 …created the Capitol Crash Course.
-Delayed in 2020 due to COVID-19, this program brings six to ten PA college students to the State Capitol in Harrisburg for 21/2 days of hands-on learning about state government.
+Delayed in 2020 due to COVID-19, this program brings six to ten PA college students to the State Capitol in Harrisburg for 2½ days of hands-on learning about state government.
 Mentored by working journalists, they visit legislators, attend sessions, meet lobbyists and work on a story project.
-In November 2020, we held a five-hour virtual version with more than 20 college students and advisers to include professional journalists looking to learn more about state government coverage.
+In November 2020 and April, 2022, we held a five-hour virtual version.
+In 2022, the program was expanded beyond students and advisers to include professional journalists looking to learn more about state government coverage.
 Since its advent, the program has educated nearly 60 people.

 …twice held regional ethics workshops for journalists with nationally-recognized Poynter Institute trainers and coordinated a cutting-edge podcasting workshop.